mattiasw/ExifReader/README.md

     are very different from other tags and need a lot of extra code so they have deliberately not been fully implemented.
 File an issue if there is something you think should really be supported.
+- `**` = Some of the Canon-specific tags have been added.
+File an issue if you think something should be supported.

 If you're missing something that you think should be supported, file an issue with an attached example image and I'll see what I can do.